 Kway Toen Goreng (£8.99)

 Let’s start off with the dish that truly wowed us – the Kway Toen Goreng, a.k.a Char Kway Teow.
 I genuinely don’t remember the last time I was impressed, or if I’ve ever been impressed, with any kind of stir-fried noodles in the UK.
 This Char Kway Teow from Hawker’s Kitchen has ticked every single box – from ‘wok-hei’ & texture to flavour & spice – it was a bull’s eye jackpot.
-We had it during both visits and the second time was just as impressive as the first.
 Expect spices to tingle and dance on your palate, with a little smoky and caramelised umami touch from the ‘wok-hei’.
-It was so good that I could totally convince myself being on holiday in Malaysia.
 You can choose from chicken, mixed vegetables, or prawns (+£1.50 extra) – we went with prawns for both times.

 Curry Laksa (£9.49)